 - Consolidate cybersecurity services: Unifying your cybersecurity resources reduces potential mistakes and oversights and makes it easier for administrators to properly configure infrastructure.
 SSE includes better data protection security and browser isolation that stops users from accessing malicious sites and downloading malicious content.

 SASE vs. SSE

 Secure Access Service Edge (SASE – pronounced “sassy”) is an overall solution for cloud-based environments that includes connectivity and security.
 SSE is a component that works within the SASE framework.
 SASE includes the technology to connect to the cloud using SD-WAN architecture, while SSE brings data security, threat protection, monitoring and firewall services to the SASE environment.

 SSE greatly reduces risk by controlling user browser activity.
-A centralized sandboxed browser gives users access to the websites required to perform day-to-day business activities but blocks malicious scripts, domains and potential threats.
-Administrators control user access to websites, but should a user accidentally open a malicious website, the centralized virtualized browser will block malicious scripts from accessing the local workstation and network.
+A centralised sandboxed browser gives users access to the websites required to perform day-to-day business activities but blocks malicious scripts, domains and potential threats.
+Administrators control user access to websites, but should a user accidentally open a malicious website, the centralised virtualised browser will block malicious scripts from accessing the local workstation and network.

 SSE Use Cases

-The plethora of cybersecurity strategies makes it difficult to determine which ones are best for your organization.
-Identifying use cases that could affect your organization will help you decide if SSE is the right strategy for your cloud environment.
+The plethora of cybersecurity strategies makes it difficult to determine which ones are best for your organisation.
+Identifying use cases that could affect your organisation will help you decide if SSE is the right strategy for your cloud environment.

 A few use cases where SSE is beneficial:

-- Securing user web access: SSE’s cloud browser isolation (CBI) is one of its most valuable aspects for organizations.
-Any organization allowing users to browse the web is at risk of a compromise from phishing, malicious scripts and drive-by downloads.
+- Securing user web access: SSE’s cloud browser isolation (CBI) is one of its most valuable aspects for organisations.
+Any organisation allowing users to browse the web is at risk of a compromise from phishing, malicious scripts and drive-by downloads.
 Administrators control website access, but content filters aren’t enough.
-A virtualized browser environment blocks:
+A virtualised browser environment blocks: